CanopyTax/canopy-styleguide-old/src/custom-elements/cps-button/Readme.md

   where it's best to disable the button so you don't have to debounce it.

 ## Attributes
-Attributes are good for initial configuration, but changing an attribute after mounting to the DOM does *not* update the corresponding property or cause a re-render.
+Attributes are good for initial configuration.
+If an attribute is changed, the corresponding property will be updated.
 - `action-type` (optional): This is the same as the actionType property, just it's an attribute.
 - `disable-on-click` (optional): This is the same as the disable-on-click property, just it's an attribute.
 The string "true" or "false" is expected.